 Looking cute or scary is a big part of Halloween, but don't throw caution to the wind when choosing a costume.
 If you know you'll be drinking alcohol, 6 inch heels are probably not the best idea.
 Don't dress in something that could cause controversy with strangers - for example, any religious or political figure can be a trigger for people, especially if they've had one too many cocktails.

 If you are a college student, find parties and activities that are within walking distance of your dorm or apartment to avoid having to get in a car.
 If you are a young adult and live in a city, walking to bars or restaurants for Halloween celebrations is the best way to stay off the road.
 If you do have to get somewhere that is farther than a walk, use a ride share service or public transportation instead of driving - among other reasons, you'll probably see some great costumes on a train... or a bus!Continue to 5 of 8 below.

 The best way to enjoy a cocktail or two to celebrate Halloween is to stick with one alcohol all night.
 Whether it's vodka or tequila, beer or wine, making a choice and not changing during the evening will keep your odds of over-indulging to a minimum - and if you do drink a bit too much, you'll be less likely to feel ill the next day if you don't mix your drinks.
 A punch bowl is an unknown concoction of alcohol, mixers and who knows what else and should be avoided.

 Don't Put Your Drink Down

 The number one rule of any party - Halloween, 4th of July, birthday or other - is never put your drink down, walk away and then pick it up again.
 You have no idea who has touched it, what they've put in it or whether they've sipped from it.
 Either hold on to your drink or, if you do put it down, simply get a new one.
-Date rape drugs are easily slipped into cocktails and ingested by unknowing victims.
-Don't be a victim.
+Date rape drugs are easily slipped into cocktails and ingested by unknowing victims—when in doubt, throw the drink out.

 07 of 08